Plant DetailShow Menu

 Description

-This plant prefers part shade to shade with protection from the afternoon sun in fertile moist well-drained soils.
+This plant prefers partial shade to full shade with protection from the afternoon sun, and fertile, moist, well-drained soils.
 Mulching helps keep the soil cooler and retains moisture.
-It does best in areas with cooler nights and is not recommended for the southeast.
-Use this plant in the shade or woodland garden in the border or as a groundcover.
-It is also deer and rabbit resistant, probably due to the rough texture of the leaves.
+It performs best in areas with cooler nights and is not recommended for the southeastern United States.
+It is intolerant of our hot and humid climate.
+It is deer and rabbit-resistant, probably due to the rough texture of the leaves.
+Propagated by self-seeding or division.
+Remember that plants protected by plant patents can not be propagated.

-Insects, Diseases, and Other Plant Problems: No serious problems.
+Insects, Diseases, and Other Plant Problems: No significant insect or disease problems.
 Slugs and snails are occasional visitors.
+It is intolerant of dry soils and hot and humid climates.
+Foliage can scorch in the hot sun.

 Profile Video: